wtlin1228/next-boilerplate/README.md

 ## React Query

 Choose [React Query](https://react-query.tanstack.com/) as our data-fetching library.
 It can fetch, cache, synchronize and update server state in our application.

+Here is the [maintainer's blog](https://tkdodo.eu/blog/practical-react-query).
+Many best practices can be found there.

 ### DevTools